 Let’s cover what’s available to protect your eyes and how you can get the most protection from your safety glasses no matter what you’ve got on the docket for your day.

-Types of Safety Glasses
+Features of Safety Glasses

-Growing up watching Tim the Toolman Taylor reminds us of the bulky safety goggles that were once the ultimate in eye protection.
+Growing up watching Tim the Toolman Taylor reminds us of the bulky safety specs that were once the ultimate in eye protection.
 Although we know that we need eye protection, who wants to wear them?

 1. Blue Light Blockers